abe-winter/pg13-py/README.md

 * parallelization is safe (at least with respect to data)
 * performance: about 100 tests per second on my laptop

+Drop me a line if you're using this. `@gmail: awinter.public` (hint: turn it around)

 ## examples

 Note: everything below is happening in-python and in-memory.
 Each instance (table dictionary) is completely isolated so your tests can run in parallel or whatever, you don't need a live DB on your system.
 Interacting with a live database looks exactly the same as below except for creating the pool and the pool.tables lines.